 Kurt: Wow.
 And what did that look like day to day or week to week?
 Was it just touching base with her, asking her more often?

 Julie: Yeah, asking more often and saying, “This is what I’m thinking instead of this is what I’m doing.”
 To ask for her input and feedback and approval.
 She was always very affirming, encouraging, and was not a controlling president at all.
 She had confidence in other people.
-[00:39:00] But it lifted her up and it allowed her to get revelation for the whole package.
+[00:39:00] But it lifted her up, and it allowed her to get revelation for the whole package.

 I learned this again by watching the First Presidency.
-I was in many meetings with them over the years, with President Hinckley as the prophet and with President Monson as the prophet. and I testify their counselors never once in my presence did one little toe touchy into the purview of the prophet.
+I was in many meetings with them over the years, with President Hinckley as the prophet and with President Monson as the prophet.
+And I testify their counselors never once in my presence did one little toe touchy into the purview of the prophet.

 I sat with President Packer soon after I was called as General President, and he said, “President, which way do you face?”
 I said, “What do you mean?”
 He says, “Well, I’m just interested.
-[00:41:00] Do you stand with the sisters facing your brothers and advocating their needs to us, or do you stand with us facing the sisters and advocating the prophetic vision?
+[00:41:00] Do you stand with the sisters facing the senior brethren and advocating their needs to us, or do you stand with us facing the sisters and advocating the prophetic vision?
 And I said, “Is there a right answer?”
 He said, “It’s a choice.
 And whatever you choose will determine how we can work together.”

 Kurt: Wow.
 Because there’s a balance there, right?

 Julie: Yeah, well.
 But it’s a choice, which way do I face.
 And so I looked at him, and the Spirit just told me.
 I said, “President, I stand with you, and I face out to the church.”